morganjroberts/USTopenSourceTest/docs/index.md

 * Change directories `cd project_dir_name`
 * Open local repo directory in a VScode terminal (terminal should always stay at the root)
 * Clone remote repo to transform local repo into a git repo by copying the link and typing `git clone <link>`
 * MkDocs will create a site directory that should not be tracked.
-Add this to .gitignore using `echo "site/" >> .gitignore`
+Add `site/` to .gitignore
 * Add documentation using the following file structure:

 ```